sujnankumar/PlayCTF/README.md

+# PlayCTF
-"# PlayCTF\nPlatform to host CTF!"
+Platform to host CTF!